The Road Always Leads Me Back Here.

 Every time an art student walked by with an art box or sketch pad, my heart would ache.
 It felt like they were carrying the secret to my happiness and I had the key to unlock it.
 The problem was I had a debilitating fear of disappointing my mother and being an artist was not part of the plan.

 For the first time in my life, I found the courage to stand up for what I believed in and that year, I changed my major from Computer Science to Fine Arts.
-Fortunately, my mother, who was shocked and disappointed, didn’t disown or belittle my decision.
+Fortunately, my mother, who was shocked, didn’t disown or belittle my decision.
 Instead, she stood by me and demanded the same excellence in this path as she did in the last.
 Her love never wavered.
 It was merely my perspective of her that changed.

 This life lesson has always stuck with me.
 It is the catalyst of why I'm driven to help others find their purpose and meaning.